Preparing for an

 Here are some topics to cover when talking to your doctor about planning for emergencies.

 Talk with your doctor about what to do in an emergency and make sure you share the information with the people you're around most.
 They may need to help you take the necessary steps.

-You should know where the nearest emergency room is and how to get there.
-It can also help for you to contact the hospitals in your area and notify them of your condition, so they will be familiar with HAE should you need urgent care.
+Find out where the nearest emergency room is and how to get there.
+Contacting the hospitals in your area and notifying them of your condition can also help if you should need urgent care.

-Your doctor may prescribe an on-demand treatment to carry with you in case of an attack.
+Your doctor may prescribe an acute or on-demand treatment to carry with you in case of an HAE attack.
 Established HAE treatment guidelines recommend everyone with HAE carry on-demand medication, so make sure to ask your doctor if it's right for you.